Floe Lake Trip ( aka: If it were easy, it’s wouldn’t be an Adventure) February 14 2019, 0 Comments

 I had been looking for a bit of solitude, and I found it.
 I met exactly one day hiker on the way in, and four on my way out the following day.
 The entire rest of the time was a solitary experience.

 The first several kilometres were the kind of autumn day we dream about on shitty autumn days.
 Sunny, warm, dry, golden.
 Elevation gain is mostly steady, and I spent the first three hours in the lightest of layers hollering like a pro.
 If there was a bear in the area, it was thoroughly disinterested by my singing and whooping.
 When the buckle for my waist belt broke, I was roughly 6km along.
 Awesome.
-Duct tape got me about 100 metres farther.
+Duct tape got me about 100 meters farther.
 Luckily, in my haste to pack the most weight possible, I had, as an afterthought, tossed in a couple of bandanas.
 Score!
 I was able to tie the belt buckle pieces together tightly enough to carry on.
 Bandanas can save your life, and mine later strained out some swimmy critters and a weensie little worm from the lake water before boiling.
 Naturally, I also carry enough cord to tie the pack, act as a clothesline, etc.

 The sun eventually disappeared, but I didn't want to stop and deal with the *heaviest tightly tied on pack ever* just because of a little snow and chill.
 I went on like that as the temperature dropped, not really concerned about the increasing chill, but finally stopped to layer up, get my Yaktrax on, and once again marvel at how stupidly heavy my pack was.
 What was I thinking?
-What followed was an incline so excruciatingly steep and snowy, I became very uncertain about reaching the campsite before dark.
+What followed was an incline so excruciatingly steep and snowy, I became very uncertain about reaching the campsite before it was completely dark.
 I scouted for likely spots to camp just in case.
 There were none.
 My mind ran through the various likely contingency plans for all possible misfortunes as my dog Zoe plodded steadily behind me.

 Eventually, the ground leveled out, the snow deepened, and a Parks Canada sign let me know I'd arrived.
+Relief!
 My first kitchen area was gorgeous, and right next to the lake.
-The wind was too ferocious to get my stove lit, and after some totally calm looking deliberation, I went in search of the other cooking / picnic table area.
+Naturally, the wind was too ferocious for me to get my stove lit, and after some totally calm looking deliberation, I went in search of the other cooking / picnic table area.
 After getting my water on the tiny stove I brought, it was time to haul all my other stuff over, pick a bear proof locker, and set up the tent.
 All the while, I made sure to make noise, and take in the ABSOLUTELY gorgeous views around me.
 Wow.

 I had my dinner and wine, which greatly lightened my pack.
 I finished up around 7:30 pm by headlamp.
 Singing to myself and my confused dog seemed to be the right thing to do, as well as taking the camera and tripod to the lake for a few night photos.